dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 `keytool` when creating the keystore file and asked **Enter keystore password:**.

-In Xamarin.Android 10.0 and earlier, this property only supports plain text passwords.

-In Xamarin.Android 10.1 and later, this property also supports `env:` and `file:` prefixes that can be used to specify an environment variable or file that contains the password.
+This property also supports `env:` and `file:` prefixes that can be used to specify an environment variable or file that contains the password.
 These options provide a way to prevent the password from appearing in build logs.